mobilepadawan/Speakit-JS/README.md

 |en-BR|English - Great Britain|
 |en-AU|English - Australia|
 |en-HK|English - Hong Kong|

-You can use it to populate a list of voices in an HTML `Combo Select` element, an `HTML table` element, or another type of web component, allowing users to choose their preferred voice and tone.
-Alternatively, for closed applications, you can automatically set a voice based on the locale region configuration declared in the user's web browser.

 ```
 🔔 Please note that voice availability may vary depending on the user's